Jon Imber: Painting

-Imber found early success with figurative paintings that have since been described as “hulking, volumetric figures with tiny strokes... a strange, striking blend of Romanesque art and blocky, cartoonish figures executed with brushy, fastidious mark-making akin to Van Gogh’s.”
+Imber achieved early recognition for figurative paintings that have been described as “hulking, volumetric figures with tiny strokes... a blend of Romanesque art and blocky, cartoonish figures executed with brushy, fastidious mark-making, akin to Van Gogh’s.”

 Rather than resting on the success of his figurative style, Imber challenged himself and tackled new material and new subject matter.
 His focus shifted to portraits, then to large, studio landscapes, then to figures in landscapes, then to plein air landscapes, and finally to landscapes on the edge of abstraction.
 Throughout these changes he maintained a unique style of gestural brush strokes and an intimate sense of knowing his subject that goes beyond observation.

 Reviewing a 2013 career survey of Imber's work, the art critic Sebastian Smee said, “Life, in Imber’s paintings, unfurls with wayward force, like a thick, flicked rope.
 It takes on vital cadences.
 It laughs at itself, too."